leahkemp/pipeface/README.md

 Nextflow pipeline to merge, align, variant call (SNP, indel and SV), phase, haplotag and optionally annotate long read [ONT](https://nanoporetech.com/) and/or [pacbio](https://www.pacb.com/) HiFi data from individuals or cohorts.

 There currently exists tools and workflows that undertake comparable analyses, but pipeface serves as a central workflow to process long read data (both ONT and pacbio HiFi data).
-Pipeface's future hold's STR, CNV and tandem repeat calling, as well as the analysis of cohorts.
+Pipeface's future hold's STR, CNV and tandem repeat calling.

 <p align="center">
     <img src="./images/pipeface.png">